-The bit I like about art of rally so much is how minimalist everything is.
+The best part of art of rally is just how minimalist everything is.

 Deliberately stylised in lower case, art of rally comes from the studio behind Absolute Drift.
 Absolute Drift was all about mastering the art of drifting through urban courses, and art of rally is a natural extension for Dune Casu and Funselektor Labs.